 Inadequate humidification during cold weather is one of the major causes of respiratory infections.
 The heating season causes many people to experience repeated attacks of winter colds.
 Winter is blamed for these problems, but the actual cause is dryness, which affects the membranes of the nose, throat and bronchial tubes.
 Relative humidity also has a significant effect on controlling the occurrence of airborne infections.

 CLICK HERE to learn about the relationship between nose bleeds and humidity in your home.

-Relative humidity is a measure of the moisture content in the air as a % of the total amount of moisture air is capable of holding.
-For instance, a relative humidity of 40%, means the air is holding 40% of the total moisture it can hold.
+Relative humidity is a measure of the moisture content in the air as a % of the total amount of moisture the air is capable of holding.
+For instance, a relative humidity of 40% means the air is holding 40% of the total moisture it can hold.

 Warm air is able to hold more moisture than cool air, and as cool, dry air gets warmer, its ability to hold moisture expands.
 Thus, a 30% relative humidity at, say 60 degrees, becomes a lower relative humidity at 75 degrees.
 In other words, even though the total amount of moisture in the air does not change, warmer air is drier.

 In consequence, warm air absorbs moisture from other things around the house, including people and furniture.
 This is when throats start feeling scratchy, noses dry out, static electricity sparks start flying and, in drastic cases, furniture gets loose or even falls apart.
 Hardwood floors can also be permanently damaged.